React Native

 Create a TalkJS user

-For this guide you'll create a TalkJS user using hard-corded values.
+For this guide you'll create a TalkJS user using hard-coded values.
 You can also create the User object with data retrieved from your database.
 Or you can pass the object as a prop to the component that renders the chatbox.

 1function ChatComponent(props) {